Movax12/ca65hl/manual.md

 As well, assembly code can be used to determine the condition, with any number of assembly statements and macros separated by colons.
-If **setBranch** is not used to define the CPU flag, double equal (==) or the not equal (!=) followed by the flag to be tested.
+If **setBranch** is not used to define the CPU flag, a double equal (==) or not equal (!=) followed by the flag to be tested can be used.
 The latter will invert the flag to be tested.

 Example:

     if ( lda foo : tay : dey == zero )
     ; do code if MyVariable is equal to 1